iterami/Docs.htm/common/guides/json.md

           1, 1, 1, 1,
           1, 1, 1, 1
         ],

         // Optional.
-Length of the cuboid along the z-axis.
-        "length": 1,

-        // Optional.
 Additional properties that are applied to each entity created by this prefab.
         "properties": {},